ParastooGM/Space-NewsLetter/README.md

 # Space-NewsLetter

-This is a space newletter web application with NodeJS.
-The news are provided from NASA's Open API APOD (Astronomy Picture Of the Day).
+This is a dockerized NodeJS application, that serves as a space newsletter.The news are provided from NASA's Open API APOD (Astronomy Picture Of the Day), and the mail subscription service is provided by MailChimp.